 A powerful answer from an incredible rescue story

-The concerns a dog owner should consider before deciding whether or not to bring their dog on a hike are best illustrated with a true story: Missy the Wonderdog from August 2012.
+The concerns a dog owner should consider before deciding whether to bring their dog on a hike are best illustrated with a true story: Missy the Wonderdog from August 2012.
 Missy was a German shepherd/Rottweiler mix weighing in at 112 pounds.

 Here’s what happened.